-The next 146 posts are audio clips for the Leabhar na Gàidhlige booklet, which is a basic guide for using Gaelic in the classrooms.
-Each post contains the Gaelic word/phrase, its English translation, an illustration and an audio file to aid pronunciation.
+The Leabhar na Gàidhlige booklet is a simple guide for using Gaelic in the classroom.
+Each entry includes the Gaelic word or phrase, its English translation, an illustration, and an audio file to help with pronunciation.

-Users of this blog or booklet are also encouraged to access the learngaelic.scot where they will be introduced to additional words and phrases in the Beginners Section.
-The section called Twenty Words is particularly useful.
+Users of this blog or booklet are also encouraged to visit learngaelic.scot, where they will find additional words and phrases in the Beginners Section.
+The section called Twenty Words is especially useful.

 English classes have recently been busy writing poems and stories for various competitions.